-You meet someone online claiming that they serve in the military when in fact, they are lying has grown to epidemic proportions.
+You meet someone online claiming that they serve in the military when in fact, they are lying.
 With an increase in social media and online dating, this problem has become more common than you can imagine.
 Continue reading to learn how to check if a soldier is real.

 He Is in Special Operations